quanzhanying/jdstore/README.md

 // why not @user.save!, because if validate the statement, might break the code

 *big* is the _next_ **this is bold**

+*How to set up github key on heroku* heroku config set -e XXXX=XXXX

+but once it exceeds a certain number of keys, it becomes too many to maintain use _figaro gem_ can do this in one command